christerresin/esc_v2/README.md

-# Repo to test out modal creation and clone to laptopwq
+# Repo to test out modal creation and clone to laptop